Observation by a Peer

 This is Jasper.

-I’m an AL at UAL Creative Computing Institute (CCI), I teach Mathematics and Statistics for Data Science on BSc (Hons) Data Science and AI, and Exploring to Machine Intelligence unit on MSc Creative Computing.
+I’m an Associate Lecturer at UAL Creative Computing Institute (CCI), I teach Mathematics and Statistics for Data Science on BSc (Hons) Data Science and AI, and Exploring to Machine Intelligence unit on MSc Creative Computing.
 I’m pursuing a PhD degree in AI and music technology.

 I hope to use this PgCert as a point of reflection, reflecting on my identity as a researcher (my PhD works)/ teacher (my teaching at CCI)/ student (me being a research student)/ artist (me being a music composer and producer), to situate myself into this state of disequilibrium.
 An overarching theme of my reflections is demystifying the materiality of computational technologies in accessible language and inclusive environments.